Open-Cap-Table-Coalition/Open-Cap-Format-OCF/docs/PROJECTS.md

 Publicly available projects or initiatives that work with OCF can be listed here.
 As OCF is still new, this list is very small.
 If you have or know of something to add, please open a PR to add it here!

+## Existing Projects

-## Contract Express Exporter
+### Contract Express Exporter

-@JSv4 is working on OCF export functionality for Incorporation Documents managed in [Contract Express](https://www.thomsonreuters.ca/en/contract-express.html.html), a document and contract automation solution from Thomson Reuters.
+Gunderson Dettmer and @JSv4 are working on OCF export functionality for Incorporation Documents managed in [Contract Express](https://www.thomsonreuters.ca/en/contract-express.html.html), a document and contract automation solution from Thomson Reuters.

-## Formal Validation for OCF
+### Formal Validation for OCF

 @roehst is working on a [formal specification](https://github.com/Open-Cap-Table-Coalition/Open-Cap-Format-OCF/discussions/278#discussioncomment-3916016) of the OCF format, which will help verify the integrity of cap table exports and validate correctness of new OCF projects.

+### PyOCF Python Bindings

+Shoobx and @regebro are working on PyOCF, a Python library to read and create Open Cap Table Format files.
+Check it out [here](https://github.com/Shoobx/pyocf).

-# Project Ideas
+## New Project Ideas

 Here are a few project ideas if you want to contribute to the OCF ecosystem: